E-vouchers and printable vouchers are charged at the face value of the voucher/s plus a handling fee of £1.20 per

-Anglia Giving is not a Registered Charity because it’s purpose is fund-raising for Registered Charities and it does not have its own specific ‘charitable purpose’, i.e. a particular cause it raises money for.
-This would probably be required by the Charity Commission in order to be able to register as a charity.
+Anglia Giving is not a Registered Charity itself because its purpose is fund-raising for charities and it does not have its own specific ‘charitable purpose’, i.e. a particular cause it raises money for.

 Any surplus funds, after covering operating costs, are used to improve aspects of our service or else are donated UK charities.

-No. When a voucher is redeemed, the full face-value of the voucher is sent to the charity which the donor has chosen to help.
+No. When a voucher is redeemed, the full face-value of the voucher is sent to the charity which the donor has chosen to support.